crmitchelmore/styleguides-2/api.md

 ### Leaky abstractions
 Avoid leaky abstractions in your URIs, field names and data structures.
 Ensure your clients don't care and don't know that your backend is for example a Mongo database, SAP, or an enterprise IBM product.
 That backend may change and you don't want to impact your (potentially many hundreds of) clients.

+### IDs
+Where possible use IDs that we are well known within the business domain.
+Be clear between those IDs which are published (which have been committed to supporting and not breaking), versus private IDs (that are a current implementation detail).

 ### Todo
 - Request IDs
 - Paging